TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 Unified DMA (UDMA) is an integral part of the Jacinto 7 devices and is in charge of moving data between peripherals and memory.

-PDK includes an UDMA LLD which provides APIs that the CPSW LLD relies on to send and receive packets to the CPSW's host port.
+PDK includes an UDMA LLD which provides APIs that the Enet LLD relies on to send and receive packets to the CPSW's host port.

-#### CPSW LLD {#ethfw_depend_pdk_cpsw}
+#### Enet LLD {#ethfw_depend_pdk_enet}

-This is CPSW driver module used to program the CPSW5G or CPSW9G (Switch) IP.
-EthFw receives commands/configuration from application and uses CPSW LLD to configure CPSW5G/CPSW9G.
+This is Ethernet driver module used to program the CPSW5G or CPSW9G (Switch) IP.
+EthFw receives commands/configuration from application and uses Enet LLD to configure CPSW5G/CPSW9G.

+Enet LLD supports other Ethernet peripherals available in TI SoCs and provides a unified interface to program them.

 ### NDK {#ethfw_depend_ndk}